equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

-# Lesson learned after trying Elixir (as a Ruby developer)
+# Lesson learned after trying functional programming (as a Ruby developer)

 I'm a Ruby developer since early 2010 and big fan of Object Oriented Programming (OOP) always extending my knowledge around it and I'm not planing to end that any day soon.
 But as a part of this growth it's required to play around with new ideas and see whey they take you.
+And that's what I was doing past 2 years with [Elixir](https://elixir-lang.org) (a functional programming language).

 Recent years there is quite a rumble around functional programming languages especially due to fact that Moore's law may reach it's peak